alexgastone/disaster_response_multilabel_classification/README.md

 * weather-related messages
 * message type

-To view (with local data file), run an HTTP server from folder that contains the `index.html` file with python 3: `$ python -m http.serv`
+To view (with local data file), run an HTTP server from folder that contains the `index.html` file with python 3: `$ python -m http.serv`.
+Or see [web app] (https://cooccurrence-disaster-messages.herokuapp.com) deployed with Heroku

 Following is a screenshot: